 Students can complete this degree in less than two years when taken as a full-time plan of study.
 It consists of 36 course credit hours, a capstone project, and comprehensive written and oral exit exams.
 Sample courses include Volunteerism in Nonprofit Management, Public Program Evaluation Techniques, and Ethics and Governance in Nonprofit Management.

 2. Louisiana State University at Shreveport

-Students at Louisiana State University at Shreveport offer students a one year online Master’s in Nonprofit Management that will provide them with the pathway necessary to become mid to senior-level administrators in the field.
-This program was built based on theoretical approaches and practical applications in mind; students will have a healthy mixture of both lectures and seminars as well as co-curricular activities, team projects, and research papers so that they may be able to both understand and demonstrate competency in the field.
-This is a 100 percent online program that offers asynchronous and synchronous courses to students in eight-week sessions.
-Students can expect to complete 27 credit hours of coursework, a graduate capstone project, and a comprehensive written exit exam prior to graduation.
-Sample courses include Nonprofit Administration Theory and Research, Administrative Law and Nonprofit Organizations, and Development of Philanthropy and Nonprofit Organizations.
+Students at Louisiana State University at Shreveport offer students a one year online Master in Nonprofit Management that will provide them with the pathway necessary to become mid to senior-level administrators in the field.
+LSUS built this program on theoretical approaches and practical applications.
+Students have a healthy mixture of lectures and seminars as well as co-curricular activities, team projects, and research papers.
+So, they understand concepts and demonstrate competency through service oriented field experience.

 1. Florida Atlantic University

 Degree: Online Master of Nonprofit Management